HE-Arc/Beer-Empire/Rapport.md

 The brewery will enable the player to brew different type of beers using the farm production to get a high profit.
 Missions will be given to the player for him to ensure the survival or enrichment of his brewery: Oktoberfest, political assassination (using badly brewed beers).

-With enough money, the player's company will be able to access the market.
-The market will allow the player to buy opponents shops in order to get a world monopoly on beer.
-It will also allow different players to exchange ressources between each others.

-Lastly, it will be possible to unlock a laboratory, in order to research new kind of beers and upgrades.

 ## Conception
 The game will be separated in two different part (third in bonus) :